PGA Championship Forecast: Warm With A Low Risk Of Showers | Weather.com

 Trending Hotter

-It will also turn notably warmer, with daytime highs generally expected in the mid- to upper 80s or even low 90s.
+It's also trended notably warmer, with daytime highs generally expected in the mid- to upper 80s.
 That's a little hotter than the mid-May average high of 80 degrees.

 While it won't be oppressively muggy, expect it to feel at least a bit humid throughout the tournament.